 Onion: One medium-size onion is enough for this casserole.

-Seasonings: Some garlic powder, salt, and black pepper is all you need as the seasonings.
+Seasonings: Some garlic powder, salt, and black pepper are all you need as the seasonings.

 Herbs: A good handful of fresh Italian parsley is added to build flavor.